 Throughout its evolution, TQ Live! has retained its collaborative spirit.
 “It’s not always transparent or collaborative when curating something like this,” said Clarke-Verdery.
 “That is special to know that a group of people are working really hard to make this event happen.”
 Silver and Andrew work closely each year with Hall and young, each bringing new voices and perspectives to the stage.
 As a DJ and artist deeply integrated into Pittsburgh’s queer nightlife scene, young has been instrumental in broadening the event’s reach to include more BIPOC queer performers and audiences since coming on board in 2021. “huny has a really keen view of what’s going on within the spectrum of queer music nationally,” said Andrew.
 “She’s brought in amazing people who then have continued to blow up and get bigger and bigger after being here.”

 “It’s about people who don’t necessarily have big stages like this to perform on,” young said.
 “That’s always really important to me, people who just deserve the experience.”
 New York City-based drag duo The Dragon Sisters headlined the event in 2021, after also releasing their first studio album that year.
-Their performance was so electric that a recording was later projection-mapped onto the side of the College of Fine Arts building, watched by a crowd of over 100 people out on the lawn of The Cut.
+Their electric performance was accompanied by a satellite event on campus, featuring their visual album projection-mapped onto the side of the College of Fine Arts building and watched by a crowd of over 100 people out on the lawn of The Cut.
 “Two extremely tall, beautiful, statuesque, Black gay men with long blonde braids down to their thighs,” said young.
 “And they’re fantastic, classically trained dancers.
 And they can sing.
 People were gagged.”

 A marker of the event’s more recent editions, young introduced the concept of themes to the curation, adding new possibilities for creativity and cohesion.
 Themes have included “Circus” (2021), “Kink” (2022), and “Fight Club” (2023).
 “This year, the theme was kind of baked in, because it’s the 10th Anniversary,” said young, who also designs the visual identity to signify each year, mainly gold, glitter, and diamonds for 2024.
 This year’s edition will feature a headline performance by Ahya Simone, a classically trained harpist from Detroit known for integrating R&B, soul, jazz, and experimental elements into her work.
 The event will also see the passing of the emcee torch from Hall to musical artist Lys Scott, signaling the beginning of a new chapter in TQ Live!’s history.